reframejs/reframe/helpers/wildcard-api/readme.md

 Whereas with Wildcard we preserve the full power of SQL.

 One way to think about Wildcard is that it exposes the whole power of your backend to the client in a secure way.
-The server has vastly more capabilities as its disposal than the browser:
+The server has vastly more capabilities as its disposal than the browser.
-It can do SQL queries, NoSQL queries, use an embedded key value store, etc.
+Not only SQL queries,
+but also NoSQL queries,
+cross-origin HTTP requests,
+etc.

 Wildcard is also effecient:
 A tailored endpoint can return exactly and only the data the client needs.